Members can click here for an ad-free version of this talk!

 - Do not reach or react to dropping an object or losing a hardhat to the wind.
 This can be very dangerous, especially when you are on an elevated surface.

 - Do not attempt to conduct lifting operations during high wind events.
-Many companies will use anemometer to monitor wind speeds and have a certain wind speed that constitutes a stoppage of lifting activities.
+Many companies will use an anemometer to monitor wind speeds and have a certain wind speed that constitutes a stoppage of lifting activities.

 - Never stand in the line of fire- whether that is below a lifted load, next to a truck dumping material, or downwind from blowing dust.

 - Wear at minimum safety glasses, but also consider going to a goggle if conditions warrant their use.

 Preplanning of tasks is critical to ensure a solid start to working safely on a construction site.
 Weather is a major factor in what tasks can or cannot be done on a particular day.
 When high winds are going to be present, plan work accordingly.
 Avoid certain tasks during high wind events as well as implement extra safeguards to ensure safety during the normal job tasks.